xdmushui/partner-center-sdk/develop/create-azure-plan.md

 To remove existing Azure reservations, you must submit a [cancellation request](https://docs.microsoft.com/partner-center/azure-reservations-manage#cancel-or-exchange-a-reservation).
 Once an Azure plan is suspended, you can reactivate it.

-For details on how to reactivate an Azure plan, see [reactivate-a-suspended-a-subscription](https://docs.microsoft.com/en-us/partner-center/develop/reactivate-a-suspended-a-subscription)
+For details on how to reactivate an Azure plan, see [Reactivate a suspended subscription](reactivate-a-suspended-a-subscription.md)

 ## Transition existing CSP offers to Azure plan